Resolving Conflict with Respect - Elem

 Use the attached PowerPoint to guide classroom discussion.

-For more background on conflict resolution skills for youth, take a look at a short six-part series published by Michigan State University Extension
+- For more background on conflict resolution skills for youth, view this six-part series published by Michigan State University Extension

 Adapt this one-period lesson plan for your grade level and follow it with a simple and powerful service project on MLK Day.
 The reflection brings learning and service impact together.

 Anticipatory Set: (8 minutes)Put up the following quotation: "Different people have different opinions, and it's okay to respect all of them."
-Juan Pablo Galavis (a retired professional soccer player)Ask students to think about a time when they had a difference with one of their friends or family.
+Juan Pablo Galavis (a retired professional soccer player)Ask students to think about a time when they saw things differently from someone else, and it possibly caused tension or a conflict.
 Try to get students to share, but have an example or two to share with them.
 Discuss:

-Discuss why respecting and listening to different opinions is important in a diverse world.
+Discuss why respecting and listening to different perspectives is important in a diverse world.
 Share times when a first impression of a situation was wrong.

 - How did you feel afterward?